conwetlab/wstore/README.md

 In order to facilitate the installation of the basic dependencies the script *resolve-basic-dep.sh* has been provided.
 This script will install the needed packages for both Ubuntu/Debian and CentOS 6 systems.
 For CentOS systems, this script will install Python 2.7 and its tools, without replacing the system Python, making them avalailable as python2.7, pip2.7 and vitualenv2.7.

-**NOTE:** The script *resolve-basic-dep.sh* may replace some of your system packages, so if you have software with common dependencies. you may want to manually resolve WStore basic dependencies.
+**NOTE:** The script *resolve-basic-dep.sh* may replace some of your system packages, so if you have software with common dependencies you may want to manually resolve WStore basic dependencies.

 To execute the script run the following command